33Nuggets/AI_Exercise/README.md

   Uploaded AI_Exercise_V1.py, which Improved feature engineering in order to implement LSTM model on entire dataset(including all 28 venues) with multiple time steps.

-  However, I am still looking for a method to solve the uneven interval between dates.
+  However, it only reduces the RMSE from roughly 9.8 to 9.2.
+I am still looking for a method to solve the uneven interval between dates.

 ------------------------
 Hi, welcome to my first project that uses LSTM.